Insights of a Fellow Traveler

 This Blog site is setup to share some of what is most important to me.
 Plus, I’d like to share some of the insights I’ve learned “along the way” (Jacob 4:2).
 In my heart, I’m just a Mormon boy with a testimony of our Savior Jesus Christ and the restored Gospel.
 But, I have also lived an extraordinary and enjoyable life, and I want to share some of the highlights.
 I have so many good memories.

 I grew up in the San Francisco Bay Area.
-At age 19, I was called to serve a two year Full-Time Mission for the Church of Jesus Christ of Latter-day Saints (Mormon).
+At age 19, I was called to serve a two year Full-Time Mission for the Church of Jesus Christ of Latter-day Saints.
 Afterwards, I joined the United States Air Force and served tours in England, Southeast Asia, and Germany.
-I separated from the service long enough to attend and graduate from Brigham Young University.
-Afterwards, I reentered the Air Force and served as a Foreign Affairs Officer.
+I separated from the service long enough to attend and graduate from Brigham Young University-Provo.
+After graduation, I reentered the Air Force and served as a Foreign Affairs Officer.
+My primary area of responsibility (AOR) was the Middle East.
 I lived and traveled in many countries (Far East, Western Europe and the Middle/Near East).
 I retired after serving 24 years on active duty.

-Today, Kathy and I are blessed to live in a beautiful home nestled in a peaceful agricultural mountain valley located in Central Utah, USA.
-We have fulfilling work which we enjoy; plus, for the sake of our animals, we cultivate, we plant, we irrigate, we grow, we feed and we raise.
+Until recently, Kathy and I were blessed to live in a beautiful home nestled in a peaceful agricultural mountain valley located in Central Utah (Sanpete County).
+We had fulfilling work which we enjoyed; plus, for the sake of our animals, we cultivated, planted, irrigated, grew, feed and raised horses (plus dogs and cats).
 In our valley, there are many good hard working people who are our friends and with whom we share similar values.
-Our property is actually located on county lands (not in a town), and we are surrounded by open farmlands.
-Our valley has a rich and celebrated pioneer heritage.
-Our summer months are filled with community sponsored memorial events, festivals, parades, and rodeos.
-The nearby cities and towns are small, but they do provide us with the essential shopping and business necessities.
-If we need more, we can always shop on-line; or, we can plan a short one hour drive to one of the larger cities along the Wasatch Front.
-Life is good!
+Our home and property were actually located on county lands (not in a town), and we were surrounded by open farmlands.
+The valley has a rich and celebrated pioneer heritage.
+Our summer months were filled with community sponsored memorial events, festivals, parades, and rodeos.
+The nearby cities and towns are small, but they provided us with the essential shopping and business necessities.
+If we ever needed more, we could always shop on-line; or, plan a short one hour drive to one of the larger cities along the Wasatch Front.
+Life was good!

 We “…write a few words …which will give our children …a small degree of knowledge concerning us” …hoping they “will receive them with thankful hearts, and look upon them that they may learn with joy …that they may know that we knew of Christ” and had hope in Him “and worship the Father in His name.”